The role of grain dynamics in determining the onset of sediment transport: Methods

 The total torque on each grain is only due to tangential contact forces, so that

-Here, the sum over $j$ only includes grains contacting grain $i$, $\vec{s}_{ij}$ is the vector connecting the center of grain $i$ to the point of contact between grains $i$ and $j$, $m_i\propto D_i^2$ is the mass of the grain, $I_i$ is the moment of inertia of the grain, $D_i$ is the diameter of the grain, $\vec{v}_i$ is the velocity of the grain, $m_ig'$ is the buoyancy-corrected grain weight, and $\vec{F}_f$ is the drag force from a model fluid flow, which we discuss below.
-For the frictionless, elastic case~\citep{clark2015hydro}, $\vec{F}^c_{ij}= \vec{F}^r_{ij}$, where $\vec{F}^r_{ij}=K\left(1-\frac{r_{ij}}{D_{ij}}\right)\theta\left(1-\frac{r_{ij}}{D_{ij}}\right)\hat{r}_{ij}$ is the is the pairwise (linear repulsive spring) force on grain $i$ from grain $j$, where $K$ is the grain stiffness, $r_{ij}$ is the separation between the centers of the grains, $D_{ij}=(D_i + D_j)/2$, $\hat{r}_{ij}$ is the unit vector connecting their centers, and $\theta$ is the Heaviside step function.
+Here, the sum over $j$ only includes grains contacting grain $i$, $\vec{s}_{ij}$ is the vector connecting the center of grain $i$ to the point of contact between grains $i$ and $j$, $m_i$ is the mass of the grain ($m_i \propto D_i^2$ in 2D and $m_i \propto D_i^3$ in 3D), $I_i$ is the moment of inertia of the grain, $D_i$ is the diameter of the grain, $\vec{v}_i$ is the velocity of the grain, $m_ig'$ is the buoyancy-corrected grain weight, $\hat{z}$ is the upward normal vector, and $\vec{F}_f$ is the drag force from a model fluid flow, which we discuss below.
+For the frictionless, elastic case~\citep{clark2015hydro}, $\vec{F}^c_{ij}= \vec{F}^r_{ij}$, where $\vec{F}^r_{ij}=K\left(1-\frac{r_{ij}}{D_{ij}}\right)\theta\left(1-\frac{r_{ij}}{D_{ij}}\right)\hat{r}_{ij}$ is the pairwise (linear repulsive spring) force on grain $i$ from grain $j$, where $K$ is the grain stiffness, $r_{ij}$ is the separation between the centers of the grains, $D_{ij}=(D_i + D_j)/2$, $\hat{r}_{ij}$ is the unit vector connecting their centers, and $\theta$ is the Heaviside step function.
 We set the nondimensional stiffness $\frac{K}{m g'}>3\times 10^3$ to be sufficiently large that our results become independent of $K$.
 In this study, we modify the contact force $\vec{F}^c_{ij}$ to include dissipative grain-grain interactions and tangential forces.
 The dissipative force is given by $\vec{F}^d_{ij}=\gamma_v \frac{m_i m_j}{m_i+m_j} (\vec{v}_i-\vec{v}_j)\cdot \hat{r}_{ij}$, where the dissipation rate $\gamma_v = \frac{-2 \log e_n}{\tau_c}$, $\tau_c=\frac{\pi \sqrt{m}}{2K}$ is the grain-grain collision time, $m$ is the mean grain mass, and $e_n$ is the coefficient of normal restitution~\citep{schafer96}.
 This form for the normal dissipation is often used to model energy losses that arise from contact mechanics, such as viscoelasticity, internal heating, or internal vibrational modes of grains.
-Here, it is likely that the fluid in the intergrain gap dominates the energy loss during a collision, and the effective $e_n$ depends on the relative impact velocity of the grains and the viscosity of the fluid~\citep{yang2006,joseph2001,Schmeeckle2001}.
+Here, it is likely that the fluid in the intergrain gap dominates the energy loss during a collision, and the effective $e_n$ depends on the relative impact velocity of the grains and the viscosity of the fluid via the Stokes number ${\rm St}=\frac{\rho_g v_{ij} D}{\rho_f \nu}$~\cite{yang2006,joseph2001,Schmeeckle2001,nino1998}, where $v_{ij}$ is a relative velocity between colliding grains.
 We hold $e_n$ fixed for each individual simulation, independent of the relative grain velocity at contact or local fluid behavior.
 We will include velocity and viscosity dependence of the coefficient of restitution in future studies.
+Tangential forces in granular beds arise via two mechanisms: nonspherical grain shape and microscopic friction.
+We approximate these two mechanisms using a grain-asperity model~\citep{Buchholtz1994,papanikolaou2013}, shown in Fig.~\ref{fig:bumpy-flow}(b), and the Cundall-Strack model for friction~\citep{cundall79}, shown in~\ref{fig:bumpy-flow}(c).
+Further details are provided in Appendix~\ref{app:friction}.